 - Multiple people can be listed on one submission if a team approach was utilized to create the device; however, each team member is only allowed to submit one application for one device.

 - Applicants who submitted last year are welcome to submit again, however it MUST be for a different device.

-– The top six winners chosen by the TLC Board must attend conference with their device.
+- The top six winners chosen by the TLC Board must attend conference with their device.
 All applicants will be notified by May 22, 2020.
 ASCIP will not provide financial assistance to attend the conference.